ARL DSRC Introductory Site Guide

 Description

-Highest transfer 48 Hours 1 Data transfer for user jobs.
+Down arrow for decreasing priority transfer 48 Hours N/A Data transfer for user jobs.

 See the ARL DSRC Archive Guide, section 5.2

-debug 1 Hour 480 Time/resource limited for user testing and debug purposes
+debug 1 Hour N/A Time/resource-limited for user testing and debug purposes

 frontier 168 Hours N/A Jobs belonging to DoD HPCMP Frontier Projects